CSE512-14W/a3-chaoyu-aniket/README.md

 ## Project Name

 This is an example repository for assignment 3 submission.
+This is a choropleth example by Mike Bostock, originally from http://bl.ocks.org/mbostock/4060606.
 (Put your a brief description of your final interactive visualization application and your dataset here.)

 ## Running Instructions

 Put your running instructions here.
 (Tell us how to open your visualization.)

 If your visualization is web-based,  it would be great if your submissions can be opened online.
 [Github Pages](http://pages.github.com/) and Mike Bostock's [Bl.ocks.org](http://bl.ocks.org) are good and easy way to put your visualization online so you can put your link here.

 ## Story Board

 Put either your storyboard content or a [link](storyboard.pdf)  to your storyboard pdf file here.
 (You can upload storyboard.pdf to your root folder.)
 Just like A2, you can use any software to create a *reasonable* pdf storyboard.

 ### Changes between Storyboard and the Final Implementation